Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Discussion

 Furthermore, our emphasis on identifying variations in covariance structure is crucial for many problems in functional data analysis.
 In the context of our accelerometer signal data, our method excels in detecting changes in covariance structure that distinguish different walking patterns.
 The utilization of the NNGP approach facilitates the efficient handling of large-scale functional data while maintaining model accuracy.
 The detailed Bayesian inference procedure presented herein provides a robust framework for estimating parameters and hidden states, enhancing the model's applicability and precision across diverse fields.
 The examination of asymptotic properties ensures both identifiability and consistency in model structure, providing theoretical guarantees that support the reliability of our approach.

+{In this work, the observed data form a single densely sampled trajectory of a continuous-time process.
+While conventional functional data analysis typically focuses on the analysis of multiple functional observations (i.e., a sample of curves), similar modeling tools are frequently used when analyzing a single functional trajectory observed over a continuous domain.
+Our analysis is based on a single functional trajectory as the aim is to characterize the structural variation of the observed response curve, rather than to make population-level inferences (such as to estimate the mean function).} In this context, the substantial within-curve variation across the domain provides adequate information for identifying the functional relationship, allowing consistent estimation without the need for repeated response curves; see \citet{wang2014generalized} for discussion on the consistency of a single functional trajectory.
+However, the Bayesian inference procedure proposed in this paper can be applied to repeated curves without technical difficulties but notational sophistication.

 Despite the promising results of our method, several areas worth a further investigation.
-One potential direction is to address the complexities of selecting the number of hidden states.
-Moreover, further exploration is needed to evaluate the model's effectiveness in handling complex covariance structures and multi-output scenarios.
+One potential direction is to address the complexities of selecting the number of hidden states. {In this study, the number of hidden states $M$ is assumed to be known and such number is selected based on domain knowledge in the applications.
+In practical applications where $M$ is unknown, several strategies can be considered.
+A straightforward approach is to fit the proposed FRVS model with different candidate values of $M$ and select the optimal model using model selection criteria such as BIC, DIC, or marginal likelihood.
+Alternatively, Bayesian methods that allow the number of states to vary, such as reversible jump MCMC or Bayesian nonparametric approaches including hierarchical Dirichlet process hidden Markov models, could be adopted to infer the number of states directly from the data.
+Once $M$ is specified at a given iteration, the proposed curve-based sampling scheme for updating the hidden state sequence can be applied without modification.
+Investigating these extensions would be an interesting direction for future research.} Moreover, further exploration is needed to evaluate the model's effectiveness in handling complex covariance structures and multi-output scenarios.
 While the analysis of data heterogeneity is generally applicable, careful consideration is necessary when determining whether to incorporate distinct features into the covariate vector $\ve{x}$ or within the CTMM model itself.
 For multi-output modeling, the convolution process we utilized represents a viable methodology; yet further research is required to optimize its performance across various contexts.